 - Good idea to also practice good hydration strategies to avoid dehydration through the game too.

 Hopefully these tips will help you to improve your energy levels, performance and overall health.
-If you would like individualized sports nutrition advice for yourself or your daughter, please contact The Healthy Body Company to organize an appointment.

 The Healthy Body Company team has published the following articles for our netball community: